The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/leveling-guide.md

 * Reassemble is brought down to one charge.
 You’ll want to make sure you’re using it as much as possible, mostly on Drill, occasionally on Air Anchor in single target.
 * Chainsaw has been removed from the rotation.
 Due to this we generate less Battery, but more Heat.
 * Queen Automaton now deals less damage since she’s missing Crowned Collider.
 This means Battery is worth less damage for the amount used compared to level 90.
 Crowned Collider missing also means Queen’s damage duration ends sooner and should be taken into account when summoning her.
-* Heat gain in a two minute window is slightly higher.
+* Heat gain in a 2 minute window is slightly higher.
 After the first usage of Barrel Stabilizer in full uptime situations, you’ll be forced to delay it to after the Hypercharge used for Wildfire or you’ll risk losing Heat that could be used for later Hypercharge windows.

-Bioblaster, when taking into account crit and direct hit multipliers, comes out to about 750 potency at two targets, so while it’s a gain on a normal Drill, Reassembled Drill takes priority with an estimated 1100 potency.
+Bioblaster comes out to about 600 potency at 2 targets, so while it’s a gain on a normal Drill, Reassembled Drill takes priority with an estimated 1000 potency.

-If in a situation with Trick Attack and Chain Stratagem in two targets, Drill takes priority over Bioblaster by a small potency gain.
-No other set of raid buffs will change this so long as you get the full duration of Bioblaster

 Below is the standard opener you’ll want to use at level 80.